muxlux/setgov.sh/README.md

 # setgov.sh
-shell script that runs from terminal to set cpu frequency governor speed
+shell script that runs from terminal to set cpu frequency governor speed on debian/ubuntu

 open terminal > /path/to/setgov.sh   or   ./setgov.sh if already in directory